 There is a rising number of companies that make self-contained composting toilets.
 Kildwick is a good example and a well-known popular toilet brand.
 Sun-mar is another with a wide range and yet another example is Nature’s Head.
 They all sell toilets suitable for home use and to be used on the move.
 Their most popular use is:

 - in a tiny home or cabin where there is no space for a traditional flushing toilet, and

 - where there is no mains sewer available to accept the discharge of flushing toilets.

 Composting toilets are almost without exception designed to fit in small spaces such as tiny homes, RVs, cabins, and a lot more.
-If you have any experience of the brands mentioned, you will appreciate how a composting toilet does not take as much room as a regular one.
+If you have any experience with the brands mentioned, you will appreciate how a composting toilet does not take as much room as a regular one.

-For the resourceful and environmentally-aware, Kildwick even sells DIY versions.
+For the resourceful and environmentally aware, Kildwick even sells DIY versions.